Cwagne17/FactoryCI/README.md

 3. Determine which pipelines are to be executed (checking out the filter stuff)
 4. Execute pipelines according to stages
 5. Execute the stages

+## Flows

+### Setting up a new project

+1. User creates a new project
+   1. If they are not an existing owner, create a new owner
+      1. This will authenticate them with GitHub
+   2. Sets up the webhook automatically

+### Running a workflow

+Pre-requisites: The project must exist

+1. Once a webhook event is recieved from GitHub, the webhook handler will queue a new workflow
+2. The orchestrator will be reading from the queue and provision a new pod to run the workflow
+   1. The pod will have an installation of the factory_agent cli tool
+3. The agent will read the project information from the database (including auth mechanism)
+4. The agent will authenticate with GitHub
+5. The agent will read the .factory directory from the repository (prior to checking out everything else)
+   1. Syntax check the .hcl files
+   2. Conditionally check whether which pipelines are to be executed
+6. Execute pipelines according to stages
+   1. Checkout code